MC-RhettW/laravel-signalwire-notification-channel/.github/SECURITY.md

 ## Supported Versions

 Please use the latest tagged release to receive security and feature updates.
+This package is only tested and bug-fixed for Laravel 6 and above.

 ## Reporting a Vulnerability